 Passenger Rail - Frequently Asked Questions

-Answer - MnDOT’s current estimate is around $775M, which includes new stations, railroad infrastructure upgrades to allow 90 mph running speeds, signaling, and grade crossing upgrades.
+Answer - MnDOT’s current estimate is around $775M, which includes new stations, railroad infrastructure upgrades to allow for a two and a half end to end running schedule, signaling, and grade crossing upgrades.
 See the enclosed Northern Lights Express brochure for more information about this service.*

 Answer – There is great support in Minnesota for more passenger rail service.
 The United Transportation Union conducted a statewide survey of Minnesotans in 2019 and found that 72% of Minnesotans support more regional intercity passenger rail service (to cities like Fargo, Duluth, Winona, etc.) and 65% supported the 2nd Train.*